ldpercy/year-clock/readme.md

 * A lunar-month hand to demonstrate moon phases
 * A 'second hand' pointing to the time of day
-* Calendar integration
+* Calendar integration + custom date highlighting
-* Live date changes
+* Live date changes + animations
-* Animation for live date changes
-* Convert to TypeScript
+* Conversion to TypeScript